We can now easily differentiate between 3/4 siblings and full-siblings over 94% of the time

 Update 27 Apr.
 2023: Please note that there are no restrictions on sharing screenshots of any articles from this site, including this one.
 The only restriction applies to submitting data from relationship predictors to surveys that compare group probabilities of one tool to individual probabilities of another tool.
 The reason is that group probabilities will always be higher than the individual relationships that make up the groups, as explained in this article and as apparent when using this tool.

 Three-quarter siblings have been confounding genetic genealogists for years.
 The problem is that their shared DNA overlaps significantly with other sibling types.
 And, while you can usually tell the difference between 3/4 siblings and half-siblings pretty easily, it was thought to be very difficult for full-siblings.
 Until now.

 Click here for relationship predictions that include 3/4 siblings and other double cousin relationships, or try the predictor that uses the number of segments along with total cMs.

 But first it’s important to understand exactly what a 3/4 sibling is and what types there are.

 Here’s a common scenario that has resulted in 3/4 siblings: After a man’s wife passes away, he marries her sister.
 If both women had a child with that man, those children are 3/4 siblings to each other.
 It can also happen where 3/4 siblings share a mother and the fathers are full-siblings.
-Here are the four ways that you could have a 3/4 sibling:
+Here are the ways in which you could end up with a 3/4 sibling:

-- Your father had a child with your maternal aunt
+- Your father had a child with your maternal aunt/niece

-- Your mother had a child with your paternal uncle
+- Your mother had a child with your paternal uncle/nephew

 - Your father had a child with your maternal half-sister